alimanfoo/alimanfoo.github.io/_posts/2016-04-14-to-hdf5-and-beyond.md

 %timeit h5fmem().create_dataset('arange', data=a1, chunks=(2**18,), compression='gzip', compression_opts=1, shuffle=True)
 {% endhighlight %}

-    1 loop, best of 3: 1.42 s per loop
+    1 loop, best of 3: 1.39 s per loop

-Time how long it takes to store in a ``carray``.
+Time how long it takes to store in a ``bcolz.carray``.

 {% highlight python %}
 %timeit bcolz.carray(a1, chunklen=2**18, cparams=bcolz.cparams(cname='lz4', clevel=5, shuffle=1))
 {% endhighlight %}

-    10 loops, best of 3: 86.6 ms per loop
+    10 loops, best of 3: 81.5 ms per loop

-In the example above, ``bcolz`` is more than 10 times faster at storing (compressing) the data than HDF5.
-As I understand it, this performance gain comes from several factors. ``bcolz`` uses a C library called [``blosc``](https://github.com/blosc/c-blosc) internally to perform compression and decompression operations. ``blosc`` can use multiple threads, so some of the work is done in parallel. ``blosc`` also splits data up in a way that is designed to work well with the CPU cache architecture.
-Finally, ``blosc`` is a meta-compressor and several different compression libraries can be used - above I used the ``lz4`` compressor, which does not achieve quite the same compression ratios as ``gzip`` (``zlib``) but is much faster with numerical data.
+In the example above, Bcolz is more than 10 times faster at storing (compressing) the data than HDF5.
+As I understand it, this performance gain comes from several factors.
+Bcolz uses a C library called [Blosc](https://github.com/blosc/c-blosc) to perform compression and decompression operations.
+Blosc can use multiple threads internally, so some of the work is done in parallel.
+Blosc also splits data up in a way that is designed to work well with the CPU cache architecture.
+Finally, Blosc is a meta-compressor and several different compression libraries can be used internally - above I used the LZ4 compressor, which does not achieve quite the same compression ratios as gzip (zlib) but is much faster with numerical data.

-## ``zarr``
+## Zarr

-Speed really makes a difference when working interactively with data, so I started using the ``carray`` class where possible in my analyses, especially for storing intermediate data.
+Speed really makes a difference when working interactively with data, so I started using the ``bcolz.carray`` class where possible in my analyses, especially for storing intermediate data.
 However, it does have some limitations.
-A ``carray`` can be multidimensional, but because ``bcolz`` is not really designed for multi-dimensional data, a ``carray`` can only be chunked along the first dimension.
+A ``bcolz.carray`` can be multidimensional, but because Bcolz is not really designed for multi-dimensional data, a ``bcolz.carray`` can only be chunked along the first dimension.
 This means taking slices of the first dimension is efficient, but slicing any other dimension will be very inefficient, because the entire array will need to be read and decompressed to access even a single column of a matrix.

-To explore better ways of working with large multi-dimensional data, I recently created a new library called [``zarr``](https://github.com/alimanfoo/zarr). ``zarr`` borrows code heavily from ``bcolz``, and in particular it also uses ``blosc`` internally to handle all compression and decompression operations.
-However, ``zarr`` supports chunking of arrays along multiple dimensions, enabling good performance for multiple data access patterns.
+To explore better ways of working with large multi-dimensional data, I recently created a new library called [Zarr](https://github.com/alimanfoo/zarr).
+Zarr like Bcolz uses Blosc internally to handle all compression and decompression operations.
+However, Zarr supports chunking of arrays along multiple dimensions, enabling good performance for multiple data access patterns.
 For example:

 {% highlight python %}
 import zarr
+zarr.__version__
 {% endhighlight %}

+    '1.0.0'

 Setup a 2-dimensional array of integer data.